abrarhaque98/Team_5/README.md

 - Model Choice: For this project, we will use a Supervised Learning Model.
 This is because supervised learning models are excellent tools to perform linear/logistic regression.
 Our Stock Index Price data, Real GDP per Capita data, and Inflation data are all chronological, and would work well to be analyzed through regression.
   - Benefits:  The benefits of using the supervised linear regression model is that we can include multiple features to determine their relationship and significance of such relationship to the closing index price.
   - Limitations: Our data itself is a limitation where we have the potential to conclude falsely that a feature is predictive of the index clsoing price when it is indeed not.
 Another limitation is that we are assuming the dependent and indepent variables are linear and in reality it is hard to find a perfectly linear relationship.
+- Technology Used: We ran our machine learning model notebook through Google Colab utilizing PySpark.
+This allowed us to have the database interact directly with the model.
 - Preliminary Data Preprocessing: The data preprocessing organizes the data by eliminating unecessary columns from the dataset and renaming columns for greater clarity.
 This stage also involves formatting the data in the Inflation and Real GDP columns so the data is in percentages and no longer in billions, respectively.
 The Real GDP and Working Population columns are used to create the Real GDP per Capita column with data.
 At this stage blank rows are also removed.

 <img width="780" alt="Screen Shot 2021-11-06 at 2 31 48 PM" src="https://user-images.githubusercontent.com/85457256/140620172-046694df-e77c-4c8b-9cea-69af58b70fec.png">